greggman/HappyFunTimes/docs/changelist.md

         It's an array of strings in the format of `.gitignore` ([see git docs](http://git-scm.com/docs/gitignore)) not including the double asterix syntax.

+    *   Fixed `gamedisconnect` message so it includes the id of the game that disconnected.

 *   0.0.36

     *   added `--instructions` which puts a scrolling banner on top of each